Kyenel64/Locus-Engine/README.md

-# SIDEA ENGINE
+# SIDE A ENGINE
-SideA is a game engine currently in development for Windows using C++ and OpenGL.
+Side A is a game engine currently in development for Windows using C++ and OpenGL.
 More platforms and rendering APIs may be implemented in the future.
 ***
 ## How to Install